-Prof. Nicholas Bagley teaches and writes in the areas of administrative law, regulatory theory, and health law.
-Prior to joining the Law School faculty, he was an attorney with the Appellate Staff in the Civil Division at the U.S. Department of Justice, where he argued a dozen cases before the U.S. Courts of Appeals and acted as lead counsel in many more.
-Prof. Bagley also served as a law clerk to Justice John Paul Stevens of the U.S. Supreme Court and Judge David S. Tatel of the U.S. Court of Appeals.
-Prof. Bagley holds a BA in English from Yale University and received his JD,
+Professor Nicholas Bagley teaches and writes in the areas of administrative law, regulatory theory, and health law.
+Prior to joining the Law School faculty, he was an attorney with the appellate staff in the Civil Division at the U.S. Department of Justice, where he argued a dozen cases before the U.S. Courts of Appeals and acted as lead counsel in many more.
+Professor Bagley also served as a law clerk to Justice John Paul Stevens of the U.S. Supreme Court and to the Hon.
+David S. Tatel of the U.S. Court of Appeals, District of Columbia Circuit.
+Professor Bagley holds a BA in English from Yale University and received his JD,

 summa cum laude, from New York University School of Law.
 Before entering law school, he joined Teach For America and taught eighth-grade English at a public school in South Bronx.
 Professor Bagley's work has appeared in the

 Columbia Law Review, the

 Georgetown Law Journal, the

 Journal of Health Politics, Policy, and Law.
 In 2012, he was the recipient of the Law School's L. Hart Wright Award for Excellence in Teaching.
 He is a frequent contributor to

 The Incidental Economist, a prominent health policy blog.